-Natasha Sutton Williams is a writer, actor, musician and journalist.
+Natasha Sutton Williams is a writer, actor, composer and journalist.

 Natasha is a professionally trained actor, singer and composer.
 She studied at Arts Educational, National Youth Theatre and Birkbeck University.
 She was one of two singers for the National Theatre’s production of Women Beware Women.
 She was lead singer in the Chaplin Songs Cabaret performed at the Berlin Silent Film Festival, which was also recorded for German radio.
 She performed as an actor-musician in Orpheus and Eurydice at the Old Vic Tunnels, London.

 She has been twice shortlisted for Soho Theatre’s Young Writers’ Award and co-facilitated their Young Writers’ Alumni programme for four years.
 She tutors on creative writing workshops at the Garsdale Retreat.
 She is a graduate of the Criterion Theatre’s New Writing and Story Development programmes.
-As a journalist Natasha writes for London Calling, Culture Whisper and Disability Arts Online.
+As a journalist Natasha writes for the Independent, the Stage, London Calling, Culture Whisper and Disability Arts Online.